recumbent/build-it-right-2019/PITCHME.md

 Note:
 These are *liberating* constraints - these are thing that make it easier for me to effectively deliver value.

-- From a language point of view the fact that functions are pure and other language features mean that the compiler and runtime can produce very efficient javascript (compact and fast) that won't error.
+- From a language point of view the fact that functions are pure and other language features mean that the compiler and runtime can produce very efficient javascript (both fast and compact) that won't error.
-- From a developer point of view the simplicity of the language and the type system makes it easier to learn, and once learnt I waste less effort making unnecessary choices - be that in the language constructs I use, or the patterns I follow - and I can focus on what actually adds value which is to "only write the code that only you can write"
+- From a developer point of view the small size of the core language and the type system makes it easier to learn, and once learnt I waste less effort making unnecessary choices - be that in the language constructs I use, or the patterns I follow - and I can focus on what actually adds value which is to "only write the code that only you can write"
-- These constraints are not limiting, there are a number of companies who I think would argue that their use of Elm provides them with a competitive advantage.

 ---